 •30 March 2023 at 10 am and 11.45 am

 Registration and prices

-This year, we are opening the project to 5 schools.
+This year, the project is open to five schools.

-The price per school is €50 per academic year which must be paid before the first training session.
-Once your registration is confirmed, you will receive payment details.
-The price includes the materials, training sessions and entry of the pupils to the concert.
+The price per school is €50 per academic year, to be paid prior to the first training session.
+Once the school’s registration has been confirmed, information on the payment process will be sent.
+The above price includes the materials, the training sessions and students’ admission to the concert.